Jungjee/RawNet/ReadMe.md

 		Cosine similarity metric with this embeddings demonstrate EER of 4.8 % on the VoxCeleb1 evaluation set.
 		This file can also obtained by running script 'Keras/01-trn_RawNet.py' (minor differences can occur due to random seed).

-# For those who want to use RawNet embeddings.
+# To use pre-trained RawNet embeddings.

 'Keras/data/speaker_embeddings_RawNet_4.8eer' contains speaker embeddings extracted using RawNet.
 Load it using python pickle library, a dictionary will be obtained.